katholiek-onderwijs-vlaanderen/odoutils/docs/TECH_OVERVIEW.md

 ## Detecting file changes

-To detect a change in the files of the module the user is testing, a combination of checking the filesystem and `inotifywait` is used.
+To detect a change in the files of the module the user is testing, a combination of checking th e filesystem and `inotifywait` is used.

 More precisely: